Getting Started with Ship's APIs

 The API version provided in the

-x-api-version header is a purely technical property, and should not be confused with the version of PRO you are using.
+x-api-version header is a purely technical property, and should not be confused with the version of Ship you are using.
 At present, the

-x-api-version should always 1.1, irrespective of whether you are calling PRO v2 (Shipments) or PRO v1 (Consignments) endpoints.
-This is because both versions of PRO share certain back-end processes.
+x-api-version should always 1.1, irrespective of whether you are calling Ship or Ship (Consignments) endpoints.
+This is because both versions of Ship share certain back-end processes.

-Depending on the content returned, PRO's responses may include the following headers:
+Depending on the content returned, Ship's responses may include the following headers:

 x-api-version- The version of the API that served the request.